-‘Potent’ storm system threatens to wallop Hawaiian islands | Honolulu Star-Advertiser
+‘Potent’ storm system threatens to wallop Hawaiian Islands | Honolulu Star-Advertiser

 “Intense rainfall rates are likely especially over the typically drier south and southwest facing slopes, where the greatest rainfall totals are expected,” forecasters said.
 “Finally, there is an enhanced risk of strong to severe thunderstorms with the primary threat expected to be damaging wind gusts, particularly over the smaller islands.”

-Kauai County officials are urging residents to stay vigilant and avoid outdoor activities in flood-prone areas such as hiking trails, rivers, streams, and low-lying areas.
+Kauai County officials urge residents to stay vigilant and avoid outdoor activities in flood-prone areas such as hiking trails, rivers, streams and low-lying areas.

 NWS officials urge residents to take precautions to protect property before the storm hits, and to tie down loose objects or move them to a sheltered location.